Medical School or Training

 - Choi SW, Chang L, Hanauer DA, Shaffer-Hartman J, Teitelbaum D, Lewis I, Blackwood A, Akcasu N, Steel J, Christensen J, Niedner MF.
 Rapid reduction of central line infections in hospitalized pediatric oncology patients through simple quality improvement methods.
 Pediatr Blood Cancer, ePub Ahead of Print, doi: 10.1002/pbc.24187, 2012.

-Dr. Sung Choi, who was raised in Southeastern Michigan, received her B.S. in Biology from the University of Michigan and her M.D. from Wayne State University.
+Dr. Sung Choi, who was raised in Southeastern Michigan, received her B.S. in Biology from the University of Michigan, M.D. from Wayne State University, and M.S. in Clinical Research Design and Statistical Analysis from the University of Michigan.
 She completed her pediatric residency at New York University and then returned to her home state for fellowship training in pediatric hematology-oncology at the University of Michigan.
 She then joined the Department of Pediatrics and Communicable Diseases in 2006 as a faculty member in the Blood and Marrow Transplantation Program.
-A lifelong student, she is presently working towards a Master’s Degree in Statistics from the University of Michigan School of Public Health.
-She and her husband, David Hanauer, who is also on faculty in the Department of Pediatrics, have three young children and enjoy traveling with them and keeping them busy with swimming, dancing, skating, skiing, and many other activities.
+She and her husband, David Hanauer, who is also on faculty in the Department of Pediatrics, have three young children and enjoy keeping them busy with activities around Ann Arbor.